averyjl/purity-kernel/CONTACT.md

 All submissions are logged under VaultChain™ and may be cryptographically validated.

 Serious inquiries only.
-This project operates under sacred trust protocols.
+This project operates under trust and truth protocols.